 - Meet with an advisor to help you select a career tech program you would like to complete

 - Be ready to commit to attending class for 8 weeks

 - Vocational Transitions: Monday - Friday, 12:00 pm - 2:00 pm

 - Health Transitions: Monday - Friday, 10:00 am - 12:00 pm

 These classes are for adults who are improving their English and want to complete career certificate programs (i.e. Nursing, Computer Technician, Dental Assisting, Culinary Arts, Phlebotomy, Pharmacy Tech) at Emily Griffith Technical College.
 Transitions Programs help you improve the test score you need to enroll in technical college programs.

-The programs are tuition-free for eligible students and funded by the Colorado Department of Education and the Denver Office of Economic Development - qualifying students do not have to pay for the classes.
+The programs are tuition-free for eligible students and qualifying students do not have to pay for the classes.

 Our Partner in Education

-The EGTC Transitions Programs are funded by the Colorado Adult Education and Literacy Grant and the Denver Office of Economic Development.
+The EGTC Transitions Programs are funded by the Adult Education and Family Literacy Act.